FVN Alliance Reviews and Plans

-FVN Alliance offers a home line which includes such features as caller ID, name display, call waiting, call forwarding and voice mail.
+FVN Alliance offers a home line that includes such features as caller ID, name display, call waiting, call forwarding and voice mail.

 There is a one-time activation charge of $70.
 Additional options include the GTA905 plan which adds the entire 905 area to your local calling area for an additional $3 per month, the Local Canada Plan which adds all of Canada to your local plan for an additional $5 per month, and the North America plan which is an additional $15.

 Existing phone numbers can be kept for a $20 onetime charge.
 We are not fans of companies that charge to keep a phone number.

 In our review of the FVN Alliance, we feel that there is not enough information listed on the monthly cost, which is not listed anywhere on the website.
 So we have to assume that outside of the one-time cost, that as long as you only call within the 416 area code, and have everyone call you instead, this phone is free of charge to use.